Michigan-State-University/cias-web/docs/general/README.md

 ServiceWorker and a fallback to AppCache, so this feature even works on older browsers!

 > All your files are included automatically.
-No manual intervention needed
+No manual session needed
 > thanks to Webpack's [`offline-plugin`](https://github.com/NekR/offline-plugin)

 ### Add To Homescreen